MUSC Bulletin | College of Graduate Studies

 College of Graduate Studies | Certificate in Biomedical Sciences

-The Certificate Program in Biomedical Sciences is a one-year program specifically designed to provide students with a structured opportunity to acquire knowledge and skills that will prepare them for the challenges of applying to and succeeding in medical school.
-The program contains didactic coursework at the graduate professional level, professional skills development sessions, MCAT preparation, and clinical exposures to form a complementary skill set to those that have been acquired at the undergraduate level.
+The Certificate Program in Biomedical Sciences is a one-year program specifically designed to provide students with a structured opportunity to acquire knowledge and skills that will prepare them for the challenges of applying to and succeeding in medical, dental, and other professional schools.
+The program contains didactic coursework at the graduate professional level, professional skills development sessions, standardized test preparation, and clinical exposures to form a complementary skill set to those that have been acquired at the undergraduate level.

-We expect this program to enhance students’ success at medical school acceptance, but please note that successful completion of this program is in no way a guarantee of an interview or acceptance into medical school at MUSC or anywhere else.
+We expect this program to enhance students’ success at professional school acceptance, but please note that successful completion of this program is in no way a guarantee of an interview or acceptance into professional school at MUSC or anywhere else.

-Prerequisites for the program include obtaining at least a baccalaureate degree with coursework appropriate for admission to medical school.
+Prerequisites for the program include obtaining at least a baccalaureate degree with coursework appropriate for admission to the desired professional school.
 For suggestions for coursework to take to apply to the College of Medicine at MUSC click here: http://academicdepartments.musc.edu/com/admissions/applying_college/

-Applicants should also have taken the Medical College Admission Test (MCAT) within three years of the date of matriculation.
-Coursework for the certificate program will include MCAT preparation tutoring and strategies.
+Applicants should also have taken the Medical College Admission Test (MCAT or DAT test) within two years of the date of matriculation.
+Coursework for the certificate program will include standardized test preparation tutoring and strategies.

 Tuition and Fees

 Estimated tuition and fees rates for the program can be found at the website:

 The general plan for the coursework for the certificate program is laid out below.
 In addition, optional coursework may be made available to students in the program depending on availability and interest.

 BSC 704 Standardized Test Preparation: 3 credit hours

 BSC 706 Professional Development : 1 credit hour